icetd/RkYoloRtspServer/README.md

 ## tags Notes
 ```
+v1.0.0 -- single npu && corresponds to rktoolkit 1.5.0 or below
-v1.0.0 -- multiple npu && corresponds to rktoolkit 1.5.0 or below
+v1.1.0 -- multiple npu && corresponds to rktoolkit 1.5.0 or below
 v2.0.0 -- multiple npu && corresponds to rktoolkit 1.5.2 or up
 ```